Women Can Do It

 Women Can Do It (WCDI) is a training programme for women originated in the Norwegian Labour Party Women.

-The aim of Women Can Do It is to make more women participate in society.
-The program's ideal is that because women make up half the world's population, they should have half the power and as many formal positions and authority as men.
-This is not the fact at present.
-Women are systematically under-represented in decision-making positions around the world, less visible in the media, hold fewer parliamentary seats and occupy fewer leading posts in political parties than men.
+The aim of women can do it is to encourage more women to participate actively in society.
+The programme is based on the belief that women make up half of the world's population and should therefore have equal opportunities to hold positions of power and authority as men.
+However, women are still underrepresented in decision-making positions in many parts of the world.
+They also receive less visibility in the media, hold fewer seats in parliament, occupy fewer leadership positions in political parties compared to men.

 The training

 Women Can Do It is a training course for women; it aims at building confidence, learning the rules of political and organisational work and giving courage to the participants to speak out and taking part in decision-making processes.